Haalmalki03/Documentation/documentation.md

 ## Troubleshooting
 - **Issue:** iBlog is not launching.

-  -   **Solution:** Ensure you have the latest system requirements and try reinstalling.
+  -   **Solution:** Ensure you have the latest system requirements and try reinstalling.:white_check_mark:
 - **Issue:** iBlog not showing.

    -   **Solution:** Check your internet connection and try restarting iBlog.
-- **Issue:** Unable to access collaboration features.
+- **Issue:** Unable to access collaboration features.:white_check_mark:
   - **Solution:** Verify your account settings and ensure you have the necessary permissions.
  - **Issue:** Unable to install iBlog on Windows.
-   - **Solution:** Ensure you have administrator privileges, and try running the installer in compatibility.
+   - **Solution:** Ensure you have administrator privileges, and try running the installer in compatibility.:white_check_mark:
   - **Issue:** iBlog app crashes on launch.
     - **Solution:** Try restarting your computer.
 If the issue continues, verify that your system meets the minimum requirements.
-You can also try reinstalling the app.
+You can also try reinstalling the app.:white_check_mark:

  ##  Advanced Usage
 ### scripting